AppointmentGuru/AppointmentGuru-Website/help/add-an-appointment.md

 ## Add an appointment in the [web app](https://app.appointmentguru.co/):

-* Go to the Calendar page and select the appointment by highlighting the hours on the calendar with your cursor.
-A form will open and you can enter the appointment details.
+* Add an appointment anywhere within the web app by clicking on the blue plus on the bottom right of your screen.
+* Add an appointment on the Calendar page by clicking on a specific time on the calendar.

 You appointment will be created and added to the calendar view.